uvicpraxis/uvicpraxis.github.io/gpms.md

 ### 1C.
 Release Type

-Definition: The platform edition's release type as, where applicable, assigned by its developer, publisher, and/or distributor.
+Definition: The platform edition's release type as, where applicable, assigned by its developer, publisher, and/or distributor

 <details>
 <summary><i>controlled vocabulary</i> [R][+]</summary>